-Every student or staff member concerned about problems resulting from the use of illegal drugs or alcohol is encouraged to seek help from the Health Center at (323) 343-3302; staff members should contact the Employee Assistance Program (LifeMatters) at (800) 367-7474.
-The Health Center will treat such voluntary calls for students confidentially and not subject them to disciplinary action.
-The Health Center also maintains a complete listing of referral resources in the community that can provide students with specific assistance once an assessment has been made by a physician or counselor.
+Every student concerned about problems resulting from the use of illegal drugs or alcohol is encouraged to seek help from the Student Health Center at (323) 343-3300; staff members should contact the Employee Assistance Program (LifeMatters) at (800) 367-7474.
+The Student Health Center will treat such voluntary calls for students confidentially and not subject them to disciplinary action.
+The Student Health Center is able to provide students with referrals to community care and treatment resources which can provide students with specific assistance once an assessment has been made by a physician or counselor.